AbstractAlgorithm/AbstractAlgorithm/README.md

 [end]
 ```

 There's no template-wise inheritance.
-Regions will be replacedreplaced with something like:
+Regions will be replaced soon with something like:

 ```html
 [if !content]